 National Emission Standards for Hazardous Air Pollutants (NESHAPS).
 Radionuclide air emissions at PGDP are regulated under NESHAPS and an EPA approved NESHAP Management Plan for Emission of Radionuclides.
 Potential PGDP sources under NESHAPS are uranium transfer, demolition of facilities, environmental remediation activities.
 DOE conducted ambient air monitoring at nine off-site locations to measure fugitive and diffuse sources from the PGDP and PGDP activities.
 DOE prepared an annual NESHAPS report that was submitted to EPA.
 Pollutants and Sources Subject to Regulation.
-The PGDP Deactivation Project potentially releases Carbon monoxide, nitrogen $\Rightarrow$ sulfur oxides from coal burning boilers and hydrogen fluoride from the site's Depleted Uranium Hexafluoride (DUF 6 ) Conversion facility. $DUF_6$ releases are permitted by the Kentucky Division of Air Quality (KDAQ).
+The PGDP Deactivation Project potentially releases Carbon monoxide, nitrogen $\frac{1}{2}$ sulfur oxides from coal burning boilers and hydrogen fluoride from the site's Depleted Uranium Hexafluoride (DUF 6) Conversion facility.
+DUF_6 releases are permitted by the Kentucky Division of Air Quality (KDAQ).
 Stratospheric Ozone Protection.
 Ozone depleting substances are regulated at the PGDP under the Clean Air Act Title V Permit.
 PGDP utilized industrial quantities of refrigerant containing chlorofluorocarbons to cool enrichment process equipment.
-The idled enrichment process cooling system holds more than 6.3 million pounds of R-114 refrigerant and another 2.2 million pounds of R-114 is stored in railcars at the PGDP.
+The idled enrichment process cooling system holds more than 6.3 million pounds of R -114 refrigerant and another 2.2 million pounds of R -114 is stored in railCars at the PGDP.
 Freon was properly stored and methods for re-use and/or recycle of the freon were pursued.
-Clean Water Act.
+Clean Water ACt.
 Non-radiological (non-radiation-containing) discharges to waters of the United States are regulated under the four major components of the Clean Water Act: 1) Non-point source and stormwater discharges 2) Oil and hazardous substance spill control and prevention; 3) Dredge and fill discharges; 4) Financial assistance for public sewage treatment construction.
-Underwent routine sampling using Environmental Monitoring Plan Kentucky Pollutant Discharge Elimination System.
+Underwent routine sampling as described in the Environmental Monitoring Plan Kentucky Pollutant Discharge Elimination System.
 The Commonwealth of Kentucky Division of Water issues Kentucky Pollutant Discharge Elimination System (KPDES) permits for Clean Water Act non-radiological discharges to Bayou and Little Bayou Creeks at PGDP.
-Two KPDES Notices of Violation (NOVs) were received in 2018.
-One noncompliance was a quarterly toxicity sample at Outfall 001 that resulted in toxicity values that exceeded the chronic toxicity permit limit.
-Retest sampling for Outfall 001 was conducted in accordance with the KPDES permit and the TRE.
-There were no further toxicity failures at Outfall 001 in 2018.
-2) An exceedance of Zinc at K013.
-FRNP performed an evaluation of the wetland pond system upstream of Outfall K013, which resulted in the additional planting of wetland vegetation.
-Storm Water Management 4 the Energy Independence and Security Act of 2007.
+During CY 2019, KDEP, Division of Water, issued two Notices of Violation (NOVs) for a fish die-off event that had occurred on March 7, 2019.
+Violations had been addressed, and alternate disinfection procedures were undertaken, as well as updates to the Best Management Practices Plan.
+KPDES Outfall 001 experienced two noncompliance events for toxicity failures during CY 2019.
+Storm Water Management & the Energy Independence and Security Act of 2007.
 The Energy Independence Act of 2007 requires DOE to conduct energy and water audits.
+In compliance with the Energy Independence and Security Act (EISA), the Paducah Site implements energy and water audits.
 Safe Drinking Water Act (SDWA).
 PGDP provides on-site drinking water (treated) from Ohio River.
 FRNP operates a non-community water system, regulated by KDOW.
-KDOW's requirement to submit monitoring plans to demonstrate compliance with regulations is applicable to the FRNP non-community water system.
+KDOWs requirement to submit monitoring plans to demonstrate compliance with regulations is applicable to the FRNP non-community water system.
 Various sampling locations in the FRNP non-community water system are monitored in accordance with these plans, and the monitoring results are submitted to KDOW.
+During CY 2019, KDOW conducted a comprehensive on-site inspection of the C-611 Water Treatment Plant.